August 2, 1993: Apple debuts the MessagePad, the first product in its Newton line of handheld personal digital assistants.

 Speaking of apps, the first-gen MessagePad included a notepad, appointment book and address book.
 Impressively, it also incorporated Sakoman’s infrared transmitter, letting users “beam” data to and from other Newtons or — in a somewhat un-Apple move — to rival Sharp Wizard electronic organizers.
-Add-on hardware included an external fax modem which linked the device with a Mac or Windows-running PC, additional memory cards, battery packs and power adapters.
+Add-on hardware included memory cards, battery packs, power adapters and an external fax modem that linked the device to Macs or Windows PCs.

 Ultimately, three things doomed the Newton: early negative press, a lack of the internet connectivity that had made smartphones “must have” items, and Apple’s early 1990s identity crisis, whereby its products were too pricey for casual buyers but too risky and underpowered for business users.

 The Newton proved a commercial failure — but it spawned many of the biggest successes Apple enjoyed in later years.

 Newton gets better over time

 Although the Newton never wound up becoming a big hit for Apple, subsequent iterations of the device ironed out a lot of its early problems.
 By the time Jobs returned to Apple in the late 1990s, the final Newton — the MessagePad 2100 — had been released, offering the best iteration of the product yet.

 By this point, Apple engineers had solved the early handwriting-recognition problems.
 The result was as useful a pocket device as you could expect in the days before ubiquitous mobile internet.